 True labor contractions occur at regular intervals and are stronger than Braxton Hicks contractions.

 What do Braxton Hicks vs. real contractions feel like?

 In both Braxton Hicks and real labor contractions, the lower abdominal area and/or groin seem to tighten or squeeze, and then relaxation follows.

-Braxton Hicks contractions do not occur at regular time intervals, and they can occur at any time of day.
+- Braxton Hicks contractions do not occur at regular time intervals, and they can occur at any time of day.
 However, many pregnant women report that they can feel Braxton Hicks contractions at night when the bladder is full, and during exercise or sex.
 Braxton Hicks contractions may not be painful, particularly when they begin earlier in pregnancy.

-True labor contractions during childbirth usually get closer together, become stronger, and happen at intervals that become closer together.
+- True labor contractions during childbirth usually get closer together, become stronger, and happen at intervals that become closer together.
 Many women often describe the pain of real labor contractions as occurring in a wave-like fashion.

-- Braxton Hicks contractions may cause an uncomfortable tightening sensation, but usually are not as painful as the real thing, or true labor contractions.
+- Braxton Hicks contractions may cause an uncomfortable tightening sensation but usually are not as painful as the real thing, or true labor contractions.
 Sometimes women who are experiencing Braxton-Hicks contractions believe that they represent real labor and experience a “false alarm” due to these symptoms.

 How long do Braxton Hicks last?
 How long do real labor contractions last?

-Braxton Hicks contractions can vary in length, from less than 30 seconds, to up to 2 minutes or more.
+- Braxton Hicks contractions can vary in length, from less than 30 seconds to up to 2 minutes or more.

 When should I call my doctor, doula, or midwife if I think I may be in labor?